mfrasier/api-poc/README.md

 Create a file containing sample environment variables for use by sam cli (e.g. `env.json`) Use the appropriate IP address to reach your local test redis server.

-The topmost key(s) must match your lambda resource name from template.yaml.
+The topmost key(s) must match your lambda resource name(s) from template.yaml.
 The values are the environment variables required by the lambda(s) under test.

 ```json